Ginger421/textEditor-19/README.md

 ![image](https://user-images.githubusercontent.com/101539821/193658645-34630bc3-c167-4817-bf40-3dee37e8506e.png)

 ##Usage
 Visit the deployed site.
-To use online start typing code in the text area.
-Down load to use offline.
+To use the online start typing code in the text area.
+Or, Download to use offline.

 ##License
 (https://user-images.githubusercontent.com/101539821/195421205-75d9058a-9528-4224-8a53-491b47f330e9.png)